-Typical of most frontier towns in the late 19th century, early Flagstaff was a victim of numerous disastrous fires.
+Like many frontier towns in the late 19th century, early Flagstaff was a victim of numerous disastrous fires.
 Following a particularly bad series of blazes in 1897, the city passed an ordinance requiring all buildings in the business area to be built of brick, stone, or iron.
-Among the new buildings appearing in 1897 was the predecessor of the Weatherford Hotel, built by John W. Weatherford (1859-1934), a native of Weatherford, Texas.
-The original structure housed a general store on the first floor and living spaces for the Weatherford family upstairs.
+John W. Weatherford (1859-1934), a native of Weatherford, Texas, constructed one of the first buildings that conformed to these rules, which housed general store on the first floor and living spaces for the Weatherford family upstairs.

 FAST FORWARD TO 1975

 Henry Taylor, the current owner, purchased the hotel in 1975 along with his brother Lloyd, with the two hoping to save the historic building from demolition.
 Since 1980, Henry and his wife Pamela (Sam) Green have completed a long string of renovations, with a goal of restoring it to its original grandeur.
 In 1978 and 1981, Charly’s Restaurant and Charly’s Pub opened on the first floor on the site of the original lobby, and some hotel rooms.
 At the same time, the upper floors operated as a youth hostel.